tangem/sync-repo2/fastlane/README.md

 - changelog: string for description archive
 - xcode_version_override: Xcode version to use, optional (uses https://github.com/XcodesOrg/xcodes under the hood)
 - analyze_archive: boolean to determine whether to analyze the archive during the build process (default: false)
+- code_sign_identity: Xcode code signing identity (string) used to analyze the archive.
+Optional, required only if `analyze_archive` is true

 ### check_bsdk_example_buildable